 Da Nang Railway Station is located on Hai Phong Street which is about 5km away from the city centre.
 Good news is you can book tickets online on the website of Vietnam Railway.
 You can also book tickets through hotels and guesthouses with a commission charge (about 20,000VND).
 For closer destinations, hard seats should be good enough.
 However, you totally should go with soft seats for longer journeys.
 If you go up north to Hue, you will have the chance to see the marvelous Lang Co Bay.

 Da Nang Central Bus Station is located on Dien Bien Phu Street.
-As a common knowledge, you should beware of the traffic around any bus station in Vietnam.
-Buses from north and south Vietnam come and go from/to this station all day everyday, making it every busy bus station.
-Thanks for the many buses available, you don’t have to book ahead.
+As common knowledge, you should beware of the traffic around any bus station in Vietnam.
+Buses from north and south Vietnam come and go from/to this station all day every day, making it very busy bus station.
+Thanks to the many buses available, you don’t have to book ahead.

 When to visit Da Nang

 Other worthy times to visit Da Nang are the months of festivals.
-There are three Da Nang's festivals you should know about:
+There are three Da Nang festivals you should know about:

 1. Quan Am (Avalokitesvara) Festival

-When: 18th to 20th of second lunar month of the year
+When: 18th to 20th of the second lunar month of the year

 Where: on Ngu Hanh Son (Marble Mountains)